Our Doctors

 Screening mammography reduces the risk of death due to breast cancer.
 It is useful for detecting all types of breast cancer, including invasive ductal and invasive lobular cancer.

-No radiation remains in a patient's body after an x-ray examination.
+No radiation remains in a patient's body after an X-ray examination.
 X-rays usually have no side effects in the typical diagnostic range for this exam.

 There is always a slight chance of cancer from excessive exposure to radiation.
 However, the benefit of an accurate diagnosis far outweighs the risk.
 The effective radiation dose for this procedure varies.